abraham-serafino/react-data-binding/README.md

 So what's wrong here? `guests[0].name` will return the first guest from our `state`'s `guests` array the first time, but our `model()` function will replace the entire array with a single-element array containing only the updated value.
-Imagine we are in a browser Javascript console when the debugger is stopped on a breakpoint, and watch what
+In other words, imagine we are in a browser's Javascript console when the debugger is stopped on a breakpoint, and watch what happens:
-happens:

 ```js
 > this.state = { myArray: ['el1', 'el2']};